-It is not just the soft light that makes taking pictures at dawn and dusk so appealing for a Washington, DC, wedding photographer.
-Photo shoots at those times of day also offer the possibility of dazzling backdrops.
-An image of a couple embracing in front of a beautiful sunrise or sunset is hard to beat.
+It is not just the soft light that makes taking pictures at dawn and dusk so appealing.
+Your Washington, DC, wedding photographer can also get shots of you in front of dazzling backdrops at those times of day.
+An image of you and your beloved embracing in front of a beautiful sunrise or sunset is hard to beat.
 The oranges, reds, yellows, blues and purples of clouds lit by the sun can turn an ordinary portrait into artwork.

 The morning we took this particular picture, the sunrise was, unfortunately, a bit of a disappointment.
 One of the ingredients necessary for a magical sunrise is enough clouds for the sun to illuminate.
 The sky on the day of this engagement shoot was lamentably clear.